 An energy label for a house gives you an estimate of how much energy a house will cost you.
 That is good to know before you buy or rent a house.
 Also, there is mentioned what to do to improve your house.
 The aim is that you will think about how to make your house more sustainable.
 Even the estimated costs are in there.

 Due to European regulations, all houses need to have an energy label when they are for sale or for rent.
 If not, the owner risks a fine of a few hundred euros.
 The energy label is valid for 10 years.

 In 2015 every house in the Netherlands received an indication.
 This is based on the characteristics and construction year of the house.

 Which gradations do you have?

-The gradations run from A to G. A is very energy efficient (green) and G is not insulated at all (dark red).
+The gradations run from A++++ to G. A is very energy efficient (green) and G is not insulated at all (dark red).
 If an energy label is still an indication, normally the colour grey is used.
-There are 10 characteristics where the label is based on.
+However, before you buy a house, the final label needs to be handed over.
+There are 10 characteristics on which the label is based.

 Why is the energy label important before you buy a house in the Netherlands?

 Before you buy a house in the Netherlands, checking the energy label is important.
 The reason is:

 – You know on forehand how much energy and gas the house will need.
 Of course, it depends also on your own behaviour.